Choose your programme

 There is a modern administrative system and infrastructure that facilitates access to knowledge, expertise and communication with the world at large.

 The Malaysian currency is the Ringgit (written as RM).
 The estimated exchange rate is about 1 USD to RM 3.80.
 To ensure that you get to experience the best of Malaysia, it is important to maintain a reasonable budget for your living expenses.
 The cost of living in Malaysia is relatively economical.

 The table is only an estimation of what an international student would spend.
 Values may defer depending on location, type, facilities and lifestyle.

 Opening a bank account is quite easy.
 There are several merchant banks located around HELP University.
-Students are required to present their passport and reference letter from HELP University for opening the bank account.
-HELP International Student Department (ISD) will accompany the students to open the bank account after students
+Students are required to present their passport with valid student visa together with reference letter from HELP University and EMGS Bank verification letter for opening the bank account.

 International Student Services Department (ISSD)

 International students make up 25% of the students at HELP, so there is no reason to feel isolated or lonely.
 The International Student Services Department (ISSD) is set up to enhance the welfare of all international students studying in our institutions.
 ISSD provides assistance in terms of admission, application and renewal of student visa, among others.

 Special activities are organised to foster closer relationship among local students, international students and staff members.
 These include city tours, excursions, barbecue gatherings, festive get-togethers, and Sports Carnival.
 The highlight of the year is the International Students’ Day, which is normally held during the month of August/September.
 These activities are meant to expose international students to the Malaysian and Asian culture.

 Rules and regulations for foreign students at HELP

 - Foreign students who have already obtained a social visit pass from their own countries or those who are holding other passes (e.g. Dependent Pass, Work Permit, Student Pass from other Colleges) are still required to apply for a student pass through HELP University and HELP Academy.